gshau/TheAstroImagingPlanner/README.md

 ## Future development
 I have in development a contrast view, which takes into account the bandwidth of filters and the SNR with certain levels of LP, whether it be artificial light from the city, or natural light from the Moon.
 This also can be extended to include the effect of aerosols in the atmosphere like the smoke we’ve been getting over much of the US this year.

-See below for the wishlist of things I'd like to implement for the future.
-### Wishlist:
-- [x] Custom horizon
-  - [x] Alpha reduced on inaccessible targets
-- [x] Target status to filter acquired data chart
-- [x] Internal: Unified dataframe for all targets
-- [x] Add dark sky duration
-- [-] Automatic grading of images
-- [ ] Revised contrast calculations for narrowband/broadband filters
-- [ ] mpsas level at current location for contrast
-- [ ] Target selection via user-controlled:
-  - [ ] priority
-  - [ ] filter goals
-  - [ ] exposure totals and progress
-- [ ] Add OpenWeatherMap datasource
-- [ ] Suggested target and filter sequences
-  - [ ] Show color-coded blocks of when filters are used

 # License
 Distributed under the GPLv3 License.
 See `LICENSE` for more information.